Exam Pattern of IELTS

 - Writing: The General Training version of the test is designed to assess your skills for written communication in the context of everyday and work life.
 Your ability to organize ideas, to write with coherence and appropriateness, and your vocabulary and grammatical accuracy are checked and assessed.

-As explained earlier, the IELTS exam pattern ensures that the different skill levels required for effective communication are tested and assessed appropriately.
+As explained earlier, the pattern of IELTS ensures that the different skill levels required for effective communication are tested and assessed appropriately.
 The question types cover a broad range to ensure the evaluation of skills of the test takers in different areas - like answering in a single word, essay writing, and speaking.

 - The Listening section includes a variety of questions so that your ability and skills in listening comprehension and interpretation are examined thoroughly.
 You are allowed to hear the recordings only once.
 Multiple-choice, matching, plan/map/diagram labeling, form/sentence/note/flow chart/summary/table completion, and short-answer questions are required to be answered on the basis of your listening.

-- The Speaking section of the IELTS exam checks your ability for effective oral communication.
-This part of the IELTS exam pattern is the same for both versions of the exam.
+- The Speaking section of the exam checks your ability for effective oral communication.
+This part of the exam is the same for both the versions.
 The test is conducted as an interview, where you are asked to introduce yourself, speak for a minute or two on a given topic, and then engage in a conversation with the examiner on the same topic.

 Terms and Conditions